Residential Conduct and Community Standards

 - The Office of Residential Conduct and Community Standards was established in 2005 to serve the needs of a growing residential population at Stony Brook University.

 - In coordination with the Office of Student Conduct and Community Standards, this office is focused on holding students responsible to the Campus Residences’ Terms of Occupancy in addition to the Code of Student Responsibility.

 - The mission of the Office of Residential Conduct and Community Standards is to support the University's educational goals by promoting a just, safe, orderly, civil, and positive residential climate for learning, both inside and outside the classroom, through behavioral standards, conduct processes, training, and intervention efforts.

 - All conduct affairs that occur within the residential footprint fall under Residential Conduct and Community Standards office.

 The conduct process is integral in upholding the policies and procedures for the University.
 It ensures due process for our students and provides the opportunity to discuss and further investigate the alleged violations.

-- Respondents are any University student or resident who is charged with an alleged violation of the Code of Student Responsibility and/or the Terms of Occupancy.
+- Respondents are any University student or resident who is charged with an alleged violation of the Code of Student Responsibility and/or the Campus Residences’ Terms of Occupancy.

-- The Disciplinary Conference is the opportunity for all respondents to review the incident and provide any further information for the case.
-The hearing officer will consider all statements and information provided for the case to make an impartial decision.
+- The Student Conduct Meeting is the opportunity for all respondents to review the incident and provide any further information for the incident.
+The conduct officer will consider all statements and information provided for the incident to make an impartial decision.

 100 Circle Road